 Loss Payee or Loss Payable

 Typically requested by a third party who is loaning you property or capital.
-This provision allows the carrier to pay that 3rd party for the loss directly.
+The loss payee or loss payable provision allows the carrier to pay that 3rd party for the loss directly.

 Who Usually Requests Insurance Requirements in Their Contracts?